-- target identity (MSISDN, IMSI or IMEI); note 2 - the target location (if available) or the IAs in case of location dependent interception. note 2 - correlation number (IRI <-> CC); - direction indication (Signal from target or signal to target).
+- target identity (MSISDN or E. 164 Number (for optional Non-Local ID), IMSI or IMEI, for DF3 internal use only); - the target location (if available) or the IAs in case of location dependent interception; - correlation number (IRI <-> CC); - direction indication (Signal from target or signal to target).